Illinois Wesleyan University: History

 Illinois Wesleyan's College of Liberal Arts was formally organized in 1906, and the College of Fine Arts – combining schools of art, music, and theatre arts – was established in 1948.

 Illinois Wesleyan offered nursing study in conjunction with the Brokaw School of Nursing beginning in 1923, and in 1959 established the IWU School of Nursing with a four-year baccalaureate program.

-IWU operated a School of Law from 1873-1928.
+IWU operated a School of Law from 1873 to 1928.

-The Board of Trustees took formal action to invite black students to enroll at Illinois Wesleyan in 1867 and women in 1870.
+The institution's board of trustees took formal action to invite black students to enroll at Illinois Wesleyan in 1867 and women in 1870.
 The first female graduate, Hannah I. Shur, received her diploma in 1872.
 Gus A. Hill was the first African-American graduate, earning a law degree in 1880.